 The flames from a natural gas stove can tip you off to a possible hazard.
-If you see orange flames instead of blue flames, the burners may need cleaning or adjusting.
-The orange color alerts you to your gas stove's improper combustion, which may emit unsafe levels of carbon monoxide gas.
+If you see orange flames in your gas stove, you may need to clean or adjust the burners.
+The orange color alerts you to improper combustion in your stove, which may emit unsafe levels of carbon monoxide gas.

 For complete combustion to occur, a gas stove must supply the proper amount of fuel that mixes with the correct balance of oxygen, which yields carbon dioxide, or CO2.
 But when the fuel-oxygen mixture is imbalanced, combustion is incomplete and carbon monoxide, or CO, is the byproduct.

 The flame color is proportional to the heat intensity — hotter flames, which result from the proper fuel-oxygen ratios and achieve complete combustion, are blue.
 When the fuel-oxygen mixture is imbalanced, however, the flames have cooler pockets because the fuel isn't consumed properly.
 The result is orange flames.

 Causes of Orange Flames in Your Gas Stove